vojtechmares/kubernetes-training/README.md

 - `local-storage` storage class
 - `hostPath`

+> [!WARNING]
+> Do not use `hostPath` volumes in production!
+> Since you are directly mounting a directory on host, it can lead to security issues or node errors.

 ### CSI plugins

 Kubernetes on it's own only implements APIs to support container storage, the implementation itself is left for vendors.